From Walk In to Just Walk Out: How Technology Is Changing Retail

 The Metaverse: Virtual Reality and its Integration into the Smart Store

-The Metaverse is a virtual, collaborative and immersive universe where users can interact with each other and share digital experiences.
-It is based on technologies such as VR and AR and is becoming increasingly important in the gaming industry and social networking.
+The metaverse is a virtual, collaborative, and immersive universe where users can interact and share digital experiences.
+It is based on technologies such as VR and AR and is gaining increasing importance in the gaming industry and social networking.

 More about it here:

-Thanks to the Metaverse, customers can try on clothes virtually by combining their own likeness with the clothes in the virtual showroom in real time.
+Thanks to the Metaverse, customers can virtually try on clothes by combining their own image with the clothing in the virtual showroom in real time.
 This enables better purchasing decisions and reduces returns.

 More about it here: